Explore splendid nature and rich culture-Biking Kathmandu-Chitwan-Pokhara

 Everest Base Camp Comfort Trek

-The journey begins in ancient Kathmandu, where you explore the medieval city and immerse yourself in its rich culture.
-From Kathmandu, you’ll drive to Mulkot for your flight to Lukla’s mountain airstrip, marking the start of your trek to Everest Base Camp (5,364 m / 17,598 ft).
+The journey begins in ancient Kathmandu, where you drive to Ramechhap for your flight to Lukla’s mountain airstrip, marking the start of your trek to Everest Base Camp (5,364 m / 17,598 ft).
 Along the way, you’ll cross airy suspension bridges over the rushing Dudh Koshi River, pass grazing yaks and traditional stone huts, and visit ancient monasteries, colorful Mani walls, chortens, and fluttering prayer flags.

 You’ll walk through peaceful forests of birch and bamboo, surrounded by stunning landscapes that grow increasingly majestic as you approach the highest peaks.
 The impressive Khumbu Glacier emerges, adding to the breathtaking scenery.